k66inthesky/Predict_News/README.md

 		CHINESE ONLY!!!

-		Should be like the example(myinput.csv):
+		Should be like the example'myinput.csv':
 			two rows:
 				-context
 				-your news // It can be any size, but 30*20 words per paragraph may be better.